nicklczk/rcos-status-updates/fall_2018/week_10.md

 ## Last Week's Accomplishments

 This week I implemented full functionality for the Edop section code.
-Now that I finished that feature up and in addition to autocompleted fields I have accomplished what I wanted to get done this semester.
+Now that I finished that feature setup in addition to autocompleted fields I have accomplished what I wanted to get done this semester.

 ## This Week's Plan